MLO 407: The Art of Happiness

 What Is the Art of Happiness?

-We learned how to achieve, perform, and succeed—but not how to understand our minds, regulate our inner world,
+We learned how to achieve, perform, solve problems, and meet responsibilities—but not how to understand our minds, regulate emotions, build healthy relationships, or create the conditions that support lasting well-being.

-The art of happiness is not about chasing positive emotions or avoiding difficulty.
+This course is not about positive thinking or avoiding life’s challenges.

 Why This Matters Now: